 CIS 221.
-Introduction to Object-Oriented Programming (3) An introduction to the design and implementation of algorithmic solutions to problems using an object-oriented programming language.
+Introduction to Object-Oriented Programming (3) An introduction to the design and implementation of algorithmic solutions to problems using an object-oriented programming language such as JAVA.
 Problem solving methods include: modularity, reliability, testing strategies, documentation standards, encapsulation, and abstraction.
 Prerequisite: MTH 111 or equivalent.

 CIS 322.
-Advanced Object-Oriented Programming (3) The course introduces the student to object oriented programming and complex data structures in a language such as Visual Basic, C++, or C#.
-Topics include event-driven programming, advanced data structures, and problem solving techniques for complex programming in one of the languages listed above.
+Advanced Object-Oriented Programming (3) The course introduces the student to object oriented programming and complex data structures in JAVA.
+Topics include event-driven programming, advanced data structures, and problem solving techniques for complex programming in JAVA.
 Prerequisites: MTH 111 or equivalent and CIS 221.